Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Introduction

-Moreover, we compare our results with the state-of-the-art approaches for a fixed locality $r$ (Table~\ref{table-1}, Table~\ref{table-2}).
-The results show that the optimal LRCs in this work have more flexible parameters $[n,k]$ than those in \cite{Anyu_2019,Jingxue2019}.
-In other words, our construction can generate more repair groups such that the code length with the same locality of optimal LRCs is larger.
-Additionally, by calculating code rate, it can be obtained that the code rate $R \triangleq k/n$ in our construction is higher than that in \cite{Anyu_2019}.
+Moreover, we compare our results with the state-of-the-art approaches for a fixed locality $r$.
+The results show that the $k$-optimal LRCs in this work have more flexible parameters $[n,k]$ than those in \cite{Anyu_2019,Jingxue2019}.
+In other words, our construction can generate more repair groups, so with the same locality, the code length of $k$-optimal LRCs is larger.
+Additionally, by calculating code rates, it can be obtained that the code rate $R \triangleq k/n$ in our construction is higher than that in \cite{Anyu_2019}.
 At the end of this paper, a shortening technique will yield the derivation of new binary linear LRCs.
-By deleting codewords in optimal binary linear LRCs with nonzero values in the last coordinates and then removing the last coordinates from the remaining codewords, we can suggest new parameters from the original binary linear LRCs (Theorem~\ref{the:shorten}).
+By deleting codewords in $k$-optimal binary linear LRCs with nonzero values in the last coordinates and then removing the last coordinates from the remaining codewords, we can suggest new parameters from the original binary linear LRCs (Theorem~\ref{the:shorten}).